-After studying classical music at Conservatorio “Cantelli” in Novara, she shortly undertakes the academical path, graduating in Politics at the University of Pavia.
+After studying classical music at Conservatorio “Cantelli” in Novara for about three years, she shortly undertakes the academical path, graduating in Politics at the University of Pavia.
 The time spent in the small college town, however, results way more interesting during the singing lessons with one of the Italian authorities in Jazz and Brasilian music, Francesca Ajmar, or during the rehearsals and the performances as part of the duo Acoustic at Work, with guitarist Gianfranco Grande.

 Tired of small towns, Nicole embraces her nomadic impulse and moves to the buzzing, multi-cultural London, still unsure about her professional destiny.
 From 2013 to 2015, Nicole performs anywhere she can around the City as a solo folk singer, conjugating her dream of becoming a full-time musician to an actual full-time job as a bookshop manager.

 In 2015 she claims the two days in a recording studio offered by her boyfriend's father as a graduation gift.
 The result is an acoustic album, New Day, released in August 2015.

 At this point, Nicole is too excited about her first experience in a real recording studio to give up on her music, so she moves back to Italy and eventually becomes an independent singer and songwriter.

 In 2016 she collaborates with publisher SUR Edizioni and actor Alessandro Carnevale Pellino at a show on Joni Mitchell, presented at the prestigious festival JazzMI.
 She also finds a long-term artistic partnership with jazz guitarist Claudio Benvenuto, with whom she plays Buscadero Day, hours before Suzanne Vega takes the stage.